Skip to main content

-Watch this episode of MwahTV Answering: How Long Does A ReBrand Take?
+Watch this episode Answering: How Long Does A ReBrand Take?

 How long does a rebrand take, realistically?
 Well, the answer to that hangs on a few different things.
 That’s why I’m sharing the four key phases any rebranding project needs to make sure that the time and money invested in it is a rip-roaring success.